stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 }
 ```

-Note that the reverse mapping silently ignores constants with duplicate native values (should not be a problem).
+Note that the reverse mapping silently ignores constants with duplicate native values (which should not be a problem).

 The enumeration constant for a given native value can now be looked up from the reverse mapping: